-My research program lies in the interface of statistical machine learning, combinatorial and numerical optimization and some data-rich areas such as computational biology.
+My research lies in the interface of machine learning, combinatorial and numerical optimization and some data-rich areas such as computational biology.
 I am interested in studying theoretically sound and empirically efficient machine learning and optimization algorithms to analyze, interpret, and integrate high volumes of multi-dimensional and heterogeneous data and based upon which building effective predictive models.
 On one hand, I would like to develop computational methods for addressing a specific challenging problem by taking full advantage of all available data and domain knowledge.
-On the other hand, inspired by a specific problem I would like to study novel machine learning and optimization algorithms that is widely applicable.
+On the other hand, inspired by real-world applications I would like to study novel machine learning and optimization algorithms that is widely applicable.

 1. Jinbo Xu.
 NSF/CCF AF-1618648.
 AF:III: small: Convex optimization for protein-protein interaction network alignment.
 Total cost $300k, 7/1/2016-6/30/2019.